moneybutton/yours-channels/docs/yours-lightning.md

 ### As Bob, how to initiate opening a channel from Bob to Carol:

 - create a new Channel object
-- asyncOpenStep1
+- msgOpen = asyncOpen(bobXPub)
-- send MsgOpen to Carol
+- send msgOpen to Carol
-- receive MsgOpenRes from Carol
+- receive msgOpenRes from Carol
   - if receive any other message:
     - go to start and try again
-- asyncHandleMsgOpenRes
+- asyncHandleMsgOpenRes(msgOpenRes)
+  - note: msgOpenRes has Carol's xPub
   - if failure:
     - go to start and try again
 - build funding tx
+- asyncSetFundingTx(fundingTx)
+- outputDescriptions = create a output list sending full amount back to Bob
-- asyncOpenStep2
+- msgUpdate = asyncUpdate(outputDescriptions)
+  - note: msgUpdate contains an output list and Carol's commitment tx
+  - note: msgUpdate contains the hash of the funding tx
-- send MsgUpdate to Carol
+- send msgUpdate to Carol
-- receive MsgUpdateRes from Carol
+- receive msgUpdateRes from Carol
   - if receive any other message:
     - go to start and try again
-- asyncHandleMsgUpdateRes
+- asyncHandleMsgUpdateRes (msgUpdateRes)
+  - note: msgUpdateRes contains an output list and Bob's commitment tx
   - if failure:
     - go to start and try again
-- send MsgAck to Carol
 - broadcast funding tx to blockchain
-- wait for funding tx to be confirmed
-- asyncConfirmFundingTx
-- send MsgFundingTx to Carol
-- receive MsgFundingTx from Carol (confirming she sees tx)
-- send MsgAck to Carol
 - channel is now open

 ### As Carol, how to receive a channel initiation from Bob:

-- receive MsgOpen from Bob
+- receive msgOpen from Bob
+  - note: msgOpen contains Bob's xPub
   - if chanId already exists:
     - asyncMsgOpen on channel with chanId
 - create new Channel object
-- asyncHandleMsgOpen
+- msgOpenRes = asyncHandleMsgOpen(msgOpen)
+  - note: msgOpenRes contains Carol's xPub
   - if failure:
     - asyncClose
-- send MsgOpenRes to Bob
+- send msgOpenRes to Bob
-- receive MsgUpdate from Bob
+- receive msgUpdate from Bob
-- asyncHandleMsgUpdate
+- msgUpdateRes = asyncHandleMsgUpdate(msgUpdate)
+  - note: msgUpdate contains output list and Carol's commitment tx
+  - note: msgUpdateRes contains output list and Bob's commitment tx
   - if failure:
     - asyncClose
-- send MsgUpdateRes to Bob
-- wait for funding tx to be confirmed
-- asyncConfirmFundingTx
-- receive MsgFundingTx from Bob
-- send MsgAck to Bob
+- send msgUpdateRes to Bob
 - channel is now open

 ### As Bob, how to make a payment from Bob to Carol over an open channel:

+- Bob makes sure the funding tx is confirmed
+- Bob generates a new output list
-- asyncUpdate
+- msgUpdate = asyncUpdate (outputDescriptions)
+  - note: msgUpdate contains output list and Carol's commitment transaction
-- send MsgUpdate to Carol
+- send msgUpdate to Carol
-- receive MsgUpdateRes from Carol
+- receive msgUpdateRes from Carol
+  - note: msgUpdateRes contains output list and Bob's commitment transaction
   - if receive any other message:
     - asyncClose
-- asyncHandleMsgUpdateRes
+- asyncHandleMsgUpdateRes (msgUpdateRes)
   - if failure:
     - asyncClose